NuGet/docs.microsoft.com-nuget/docs/guides/api/query-for-all-published-packages.md

 At this point, you can perform any custom processing you'd like on the catalog items.
 If all you need is the ID and version of the package, you can inspect the `nuget:id` and `nuget:version` properties on the catalog item objects found in the pages.
 Make sure to look at the `@type` property to know if the catalog item concerns an existing package or a deleted package.

-If you are interested in the metadata about the package (such at the description, dependencies, .nupkg size, etc), you can fetch the [catalog leaf document](../../api/catalog-resource.md#catalog-leaf) using the `@id` property.
+If you are interested in the metadata about the package (such as the description, dependencies, .nupkg size, etc), you can fetch the [catalog leaf document](../../api/catalog-resource.md#catalog-leaf) using the `@id` property.

 ```
 GET https://api.nuget.org/v3/catalog0/data/2015.02.01.11.18.40/windowsazure.storage.1.0.0.json